innv8/web-api/readme.md

 DONE :  3. /users       [GET]       - list all users/ search a user

-TODO :  4. /users/3     [GET]       - return one user or 404 if the user is not in db
+DONE :  4. /users/3     [GET]       - return one user or 404 if the user is not in db

-TODO :  5. /users/3     [PUT]       - update the details of user
+DONE :  5. /users/3     [PUT]       - update the details of user

-TODO :  6. /users/3     [DELETE]    - Delete the user
+DONE :  6. /users/3     [DELETE]    - Delete the user